Porter and Chester Institute

-Porter and Chester Institute is a for-profit technical school with nine locations throughout Connecticut and Massachusetts in the United States.
-Porter and Chester Institute features 10 different career programs.
+Porter and Chester Institute is a for-profit technical institute with nine locations and ten career programs throughout Connecticut and Massachusetts in the United States.

 Campuses

 Porter and Chester Institute has nine campuses located throughout Connecticut and Massachusetts.
 The main campus is located in Stratford, Connecticut.
 The other Connecticut campuses are in Waterbury, Rocky Hill, and an affiliate campus in Hamden.
-In Massachusetts, there are locations in Canton, Chicopee, Worcester, and Brockton.
+In Massachusetts, there are locations in Chicopee, Worcester, Canton, and Brockton.

 History

 The history of Porter and Chester Institute began in 1946 with the founding of the Porter School of Engineering Design in Hartford, Connecticut.

 In 1973, the Porter School of Engineering Design and the Chester Institute for Technical Education of Stratford, Connecticut, merged into one institution.
 Subsequently, the name Porter and Chester Institute was adopted, and the curricula contents and operational policies of the two institutions were standardized.
 At the same time, the Porter School, which was located in Rocky Hill, Connecticut, became the Rocky Hill Campus of Porter and Chester Institute.

 The Waterbury Campus was established in 1977.
 In 1979, the Enfield Campus was added.
 In 1986 the Waterbury Campus was expanded and moved to Watertown, and in 1987 the Rocky Hill Branch was also moved to larger quarters in Wethersfield.

 The Chicopee, Massachusetts Campus was established in 1993.

 In August 1995, the stockholders of Porter and Chester Institute purchased the Connecticut School of Electronics (CSE).
 CSE had been established in 1947 in New Haven, CT.
 In 1996, CSE moved from New Haven to larger quarters in Branford, Connecticut.